 Map of areas and neighborhoods to stay in Puebla:

-5 Best areas to stay in Puebla for tourists are:
+5 Best areas to stay in Puebla for tourists:

 1. Puebla Centro Historico

-Centro Historico is, perhaps unsurprisingly, the historic center of the city.
+Centro Historico is the historic center of the city and one of the best area in Puebla.
 Declared a Historic Monuments Zone by presidential decree in 1977, it was designated a World Heritage Site by UNESCO 10 years later in 1987.
 Unfortunately, due to a number of earthquakes in recent years, many of the buildings have become damaged, although most do still remain standing.

-Among the most popular buildings in the area, you have the stunning 16th to 17th-century Renaissance and Baroque buildings such as Puebla Cathedral, the Municipal Hall Of Puebla, Church of Santo Domingo, Templo de San Franciso, and the Teatro Principal De Puebla, as well as a large number of beautiful churches and chapels.
+Among the most popular buildings in the area, you have the stunning 16th to 17th-century Renaissance and Baroque buildings such as Puebla Cathedral, the Municipal Hall Of Puebla, Church of Santo Domingo, Templo de San Franciso, and Teatro Principal De Puebla.

-Puebla’s cathedral is located near the central square, Zocalo where you can find many colonial architecture houses, restaurants, and shops.
-The square also hosts numerous cultural and political events.
+Puebla’s cathedrallocated near the central square, is where you can find many colonial architecture houses, restaurants, and shops.

 Parian Market is another of the cities most visited attractions.
 A large, traditional handicraft market, it hosts 112 stands, all featuring traditional Puebloan architecture.